-The Mount Union website and individual web pages are network resources and as such are protected by the rules of this policy.
+The Mount Union website (including Raider Experience, Athletics site, alumni site, etc.) are network resources and as such are protected by the rules of this policy.
 Any party found to violate this policy may be subject to disciplinary action.

-Any Mount Union entity may request an organizational or personal web page.
-By using the site you automatically agree to this policy.
-To request an organizational web page please contact the Information Technology Helpdesk or Office of Marketing.
+Any Mount Union entity may request an organizational or office/department web page.
+By using the site, you automatically agree to this policy.
+To request an organizational, departmental or office web page please contact the Information Technology Helpdesk or Office of Marketing.
 Every Mount Union entity must provide a contact person, who is willing to respond to comments or questions concerning the information the home page and on related documents provided by the entity.
-In the case of home page for an individual, that individual will act as their own contact person.
 The name and email address of the contact person must appear at the bottom of the home page along with the date of the last update of the page and/or related documents.
 In the case of copyrighted material, the representative is responsible for obtaining the necessary permission for posting such material.
 All material must be suitable for viewing and/or reading by individuals of all ages and conform to copyright laws.
-These are not limitations of free speech, but represent the policies of this Institution.
+These are not limitations of free speech but represent the policies of this Institution.